-- A. All valves shall be American made, unless otherwise specified. - B. All non-stainless steel and iron valves and appurtenances shall be fusion bonded epoxy coated, interior and exterior, conforming to AWWA C550 and NSF 61. - C. All valves and coatings shall be NSF 61-certified. - D. All bolts, nuts, and washers shall be stainless steel 304, unless otherwise specified, and shall be provided by the valve or fitting manufacturer especially for use with their respective valves or fittings.
+- A. All valves shall be American made, unless otherwise specified. - B. All non-stainless steel and iron valves and appurtenances shall be fusion bonded epoxy coated, interior and exterior, conforming to AWWA C550 and NSF 61.

+- C. All valves and coatings shall be NSF 61-certified. - D. All bolts, nuts, and washers (where required) shall be stainless steel 304, unless otherwise specified, and shall be provided by the valve or fitting manufacturer especially for use with their respective valves or fittings.
+If manufacturer cannot supply stainless steel bolts for the MJ or flange connection, Contractor may provide bolts from another source; however, Contractor is solely responsible to ensure fit and compatibility of said bolts.